ucsd-cse29/fa24/src/week3/index.md

   - ![Image](../images/ssh_keygen.png)
 3. **[Y]**/**[I]** Now, log into your remote course specific account on `ieng6` with `ssh` (using your password as usual)
+**DO NOT** run the `cs29fa24` command to prepare your course-specific environment!

 4. **[I]** Run `mkdir .ssh` in the terminal
 5. **[I]**/**[Y]** Log out of your remote account by pressing `Ctrl-D` or typing `exit`.
 6. **[Y]** Now, we want to copy the public SSH key you created on your local machine onto your remote account;
 specifically inside the `.ssh` directory you just created, in a file called `authorized_keys`.
-7. **[Y]** Scroll up a bit to where you were creating the SSH key, find the line where it
+Scroll up a bit to where you were creating the SSH key, find the line where it
 says: `Your public key has been saved in: <path to your public SSH key>`, copy the path. **Make sure you get the public key file, ending in `.pub`, here, not the private file**.
 <!-- Maybe we can have the students write the scp command themselves since they have seen it in Week 1 -->
-8. **Think about** a command that will perform the copying of the public key file from your local machine to the `.ssh` directory on your remote account with the appropriate name (HINT: you [used this command in Week 1's lab](https://ucsd-cse29.github.io/fa24/week1/index.html#making-an-edit)).
+1. **[Y]** **Think about** a command that will perform the copying of the public key file from your local machine to the `.ssh` directory on your remote account with the appropriate name (HINT: you [used this command in Week 1's lab](https://ucsd-cse29.github.io/fa24/week1/index.html#making-an-edit)).
 Work with your group members if you need help!
 <details>
   <summary>Click here to see the answer</summary>